Personal Strengths List: 30 Examples for Job Interviews

 1. Strong Communication Skills

-This strength is perhaps the most basic skill that employers look for, but “strong communication skills” is a phrase that is used so often that it is often unclear what it really means.
+This strength is perhaps the most basic skill that employers look for, but the phrase “strong communication skills” is used so often that it is often unclear what it really means.

-Having strong communication skills implies that you can effectively and efficiently convey information through a variety of mediums, including email, verbally, phone messages, and body language.
+Strong communication skills mean that you can effectively and efficiently convey information through various mediums, including email, verbal, phone messages, and body language.

-Strong communication also involves being able to understand instructions, make requests, and ask questions with ease.
-One reason employers look to hire people with strong communication skills is because they know that proper communication can not only bridge gaps, but can also mend negative situations.
+Strong communication also involves understanding instructions, making requests, and asking questions with ease.
+One reason employers look to hire people with strong communication skills is that they know that proper communication can not only bridge gaps but also mend negative situations.

-Now, if this is an area where you struggle, then here are 11 ways you can improve your interpersonal communication skills.
+If this is an area where you struggle, here are 11 ways you can improve your interpersonal communication skills.

 2. Problem Solving Skills

 Companies want to hire motivated employees who can take on challenges with little direction.
-Problem-solving is the process of identifying things that could be improved and developing a plan to implement a change.
+Problem-solving is identifying things that could be improved and developing a plan to implement a change.
 It also involves observing the impact of those changes once they’re made.

-If you can have a solid brainstorming session and come up with some solutions to problems that the organization is facing, you will be a huge asset to the team.
+If you can have a solid brainstorming session and come up with solutions to the organization's problems, you will be a huge asset to the team.

 3. Computer Literacy

-Computer literacy is considered to be a very important skill because most companies depend on computers and technology to get their work accomplished.
+Computer literacy is considered an important skill because most companies depend on computers and technology to accomplish their work.

 what is your greatest strength answer samples | examples of strengths in the workplace | professional weaknesses

-Being computer literate is very important because most companies highly depend on computers and technology to get their work done.
+Being computer literate is very important because most companies depend heavily on computers and technology to do their work.

-For example, arguably one of the most commonly used (yet misunderstood) computer programs is Microsoft Excel.
+For example, Microsoft Excel is arguably one of the most commonly used (yet misunderstood) computer programs.
 Being literate in creating Excel spreadsheets and knowing the formulas to input data into this program is a strength that can be useful in almost any career.

 4. Leadership Skills

-Having good leadership skills means you are more likely to be proactive and have a good sense of initiative.
-This will suggest to a potential employer that you don’t wait for other people to tell you what needs to be done.
+Good leadership skills mean you are more likely to be proactive and have a good sense of initiative.
+This will suggest to a potential employer that you don’t wait for others to tell you what needs to be done.

-Because you are a forward-thinker, you are better prepared to offer solutions to problems that arise, be productive, and help motivate others without having to be told to do so.
+Because you are a forward-thinker, you are better prepared to offer solutions to problems that arise, be productive, and help motivate others without being told to do so.

 5. Fast Learner

-It doesn’t matter if you aren’t coming to an interview fully equipped with all of the knowledge, skills, and abilities an employer is looking for, as long as you can pick up on new things quickly.
-It’s okay if you’ve never done some of the things listed in the job description if you are up front and honest about it and let them know you’re a fast learner.
+It doesn’t matter if you aren’t coming to an interview fully equipped with all the knowledge, skills, and abilities an employer is looking for as long as you can quickly pick up on new things.
+It’s okay if you’ve never done some of the things listed in the job description.
+Just be honest, then let them know you’re a fast learner.

-Having a strength of being a fast learner will show employers that they won’t have to invest a lot of time or money into your training, which is a huge advantage.
+Having the strength of being a fast learner will show employers that they won’t have to invest a lot of time or money into your training, which is a huge advantage.

 6. Multi-tasker

-“Multi-tasking” is sort of a buzzword in the business world, but it is a strength that is important, nonetheless.
-Organizations require people to do more assignments and take on more responsibilities than ever before in order to keep up with their competitors.
+“Multi-tasking” is sort of a buzzword in the business world, but it is an important strength nonetheless.
+Organizations require people to do more assignments and take on more responsibilities than ever before to keep up with their competitors.

-While multi-tasking should have boundaries in the sense that you still need to be able to effectively perform all of the tasks you’re doing, it is still something that is a highly sought-out skill.
+While multitasking should have boundaries in the sense that you still need to be able to effectively perform all of the tasks you’re doing, it is still a highly sought-after skill.

 7. A Positive Mindset